3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 Otherwise, a nice stroll around the gardens is advised to admire their beauty.

-Day trip to Mt Etna – One of the most notable attractions in Sicily is Mt Etna.
-Unfortunately, it is a 3-hour drive Palermo, so it’s not easy to get to.
+- Day trip to Mt Etna – One of the most notable attractions in Sicily is Mt Etna.
+Unfortunately, it’s a 3-hour drive from Palermo, so it’s not easy to get to.
+It’s possible to hike up and you get a cable car up Etna too, if you don’t fancy the tough walk.
 You can do it as part of a tour, which is a good idea.
 You’ll get transferred there and back and learn a lot about the mountain and its role in Sicilian life.
 Click here to book your tour!

-Anti-Mafia Walking Tour – Palermo is a city that has been impacted by the mafia in many ways since their rise to prominence after the Second World War.
-The Mafia’s influence has decreased since their heyday in the 80s and 90s, but they are still lurking in the shadows.
+- Anti-Mafia Walking Tour – Palermo is a city that has been impacted by the mafia in many ways since its rise to prominence after the Second World War.
+The Mafia’s influence has decreased since its heyday in the 80s and 90s, but they are still lurking in the shadows.
 This tour will give you some details about their history and the damage they wreaked on the city.
-The fee also goes towards a grassroots organisation which refuses to pay the extortion rackets the mafia impose.
+The fee also goes towards a grassroots organisation which refuses to pay the extortion rackets the mafia imposes.
 Click here to book your tour!

-Day trip to Agrigento – Agrigento is a historic town in the countryside two hours outside of Palermo.
-It has several interesting historical sites such as temples to Greek Gods and an archaeology museum, which will shed some light on this interesting of Agrigento and Sicily.
+- Day trip to Agrigento – Agrigento is a historic town in the countryside two hours outside of Palermo.
+It has several interesting historical sites such as temples to Greek Gods and an archaeology museum, which will shed some light on the interesting history of Agrigento and Sicily.
+It’s one of the best day trips from Palermo!
 Click here to book your tour!

 Palermo Travel Tips